 The H-1B is a temporary (non-immigrant) employer-sponsored visa for a foreign worker in a “specialty occupation.”
-The H-1B can be issued for up to 3 years, and then extended for an additional three years, for a total of six years in H-1B status.
+The H-1B can be issued for up to three years, and then extended for an additional three years, for a total of six years in H-1B status.
 Thereafter, an employer must have started the green card process on behalf of the H-1B employee for extensions beyond this period.
-There is a “cap” on the number of new H-1Bs available for most petitions.
+There is for most employers a “cap” on the number of new H-1Bs available for most petitions.
 The employer undertakes certain obligations when sponsoring an H-1B employee.

 For a successful H-1B petition, the job offered must be that of a “specialty occupation.”
-A specialty occupation is one which requires at a minimum a Bachelor’s degree in a relevant field, or the equivalent.
-USCIS places great emphasis on the Bureau of Labor and Statistic’s Occupational Outlook Handbook to determine whether or not a particular position requires a specific degree.
+A specialty occupation is one which requires at a minimum a bachelor’s degree in a relevant field, or the equivalent.
+USCIS places great emphasis on the Bureau of Labor and Statistics’ Occupational Outlook Handbook to determine whether or not a particular position requires a specific degree.
 The employee must also have a degree in a relevant field, or the equivalent.
-This seems relatively straight-forward, but USCIS can take a narrow view on what is a “specialty” and whether or not the employee has the equivalent of a Bachelor’s degree.
+This seems relatively straight-forward, but USCIS can take a narrow view on what is a “specialty” and whether or not the employee has the equivalent of a bachelor’s degree.

 Spouses and children under 21 of H-1B employees can accompany and remain in the U.S. with the H-1B worker on H-4 visas.
 The H-4 in general does not allow for work authorization.
-If the H-1B spouse has either an approved I-140 Petition for Alien Worker, or is in the 7th year of an H-1B, based on underlying employment-based green card application, then the H-4 spouse or child can apply for work authorization.
+If the H-1B spouse has either an approved I-140 Petition for Alien Worker, or is in the 7th year of an H-1B, based on underlying employment-based green card application, then the H-4 spouse can apply for work authorization.

 The employer when sponsoring an H-1B undertakes certain obligations.
 Among these are the following: